-English Nature's advice on operations is derived from an assessment combining relative sensitivity of the features or sub-features with information on human usage of the site (as at March 2000), to identify relative vulnerability to categories of operations.
+$^{^{7}}$ English Nature's advice on operations is derived from an assessment combining relative sensitivity of the features or sub-features with information on human usage of the site (as at July 2000), to identify relative vulnerability to categories of operations.
 In accordance with Government policy guidance this advice is provided in the light of current activities and patterns of usage at the site.
 It is important therefore that future consideration of this advice by relevant authorities, and others, takes account of changes in the usage patterns at the site.
-In contract the sensitivity of interest features, or sub-features, is relatively stable with alterations reflecting improvement in our scientific knowledge and understanding.
-To this end, information on sensitivity has been included in this table to as it the management and advisory groups with the future management of the site.
+In contrast the sensitivity of interest features, or sub-features, is relatively stable with alterations reflecting improvement in our scientific knowledge and understanding.
+To this end, information on sensitivity has been included in this table to assist with the future management of the site.